 Click Save to create a new SSH connection and populate the SSH Connection field in the Replication Task Wizard.

 Using encryption for SSH transfer security is always recommended.

-In situations where two systems within an absolutely secure network are used for replication, disabling encryption speeds up the transfer.
+In situations where you use two systems within an absolutely secure network for replication, disabling encryption speeds up the transfer.
 However, the data is completely unprotected from eavesdropping.

-Choosing no encryption for the task is less secure but faster.
-This method uses common port settings but these can be overridden by switching to the advanced options screen or editing the task after creation.
+Choosing No Encryption for the task is less secure but faster.
+This method uses common port settings but you can override these by switching to the Advanced Replication Creation options or by editing the task after creation.